 Improvement in the condition of pastoral land

-The target is to achieve a 25% improvement in the condition of pastoral land by 2020.
-This would equate to a net improvement in 54 of the State’s 217 pastoral properties.
-In the year 2014-15, there was no net improvement in paddock condition since their last lease assessment, hence the total improvement remains steady at 21%.
+The target is to achieve a 25 per cent improvement in the condition of pastoral land by 2020.
+This equates to a net improvement in 54 of the State’s 217 pastoral properties.
+The baseline, in 2005-06, was set at zero.

 The Department of Environment, Water and Natural Resources undertakes the monitoring and prepares written reports on the condition of the leases for consideration by the Pastoral Board.
 Combined, the assessment and inspection programs collect information on a range of land condition and management factors including; the density of both palatable and non-palatable perennial plant species; soil condition and stability; long-term photo points; pest plants and animals (such as rabbits and goats); native grazing animals; impacts of historical land degradation; stock density; number of stock per water point; infrastructure improvements (such as fencing and new water points); and annual rainfall.